What is the Waterways Survey?

 Do I need experience to be involved?

 No!
 Identifying bats on field surveys with tuneable bat detectors does requires some training.
 Therefore, Bat Conservation Ireland will provide you with free training prior to the survey.
-The training will either take the form of a short 2-3 hour course on one evening in July (training course times will be listed on the events page) or there are online training facilities that you can avail of.
-If you attend a course, during the course we will supply you with a volunteer pack with information on bats in Ireland, surveying techniques, how to use a bat detector, details of the monitoring methods etc. that you can read at your leisure.
+Due to COVID-19 restrictions, we will not be undertaking any field-based training this summer.
+Instead we will provide online training facilities that you can avail of in the form of views, presentations and Zoom sessions with the scheme co-rodinator.
 You can also look at the online training facilities post-training course to update your skills.
 But this survey is simple and easy to follow.
 So why not give it a go.

 Do I need any equipment?